-Early in recovery anger can be directed towards other people who have hurt you, let you down or took advantage of you.
+Early in recovery, anger can be directed toward other people who have hurt you, let you down, or taken advantage of you.
 The anger’s initial purpose may be to have you separate yourself from these people and experiences.
-That being said having this separation may not necessarily lead to healing.
+That being said, having this separation may not necessarily lead to healing.
 The cliche of having a “chip on your shoulder” may encourage you to push away and rebel against those other people.

-Be mindful that in getting away from something you may not yet have discovered what direction you want to head in.
-Healing the emotions underlying anger are more likely to help you find your purpose and meaning.
-You an be angry at people that have hurt you but this is not the same as finding new people who will offer comfort and care.
+Be mindful that in getting away from something, you may not yet have discovered what direction you want to head in.
+Healing the emotions underlying anger is more likely to help you find your purpose and meaning.
+You can be angry at people that have hurt you, but this is not the same as finding new people who will offer comfort and care.